If you have a question that is not answered below, please do not hesitate to Contact Us.

 Patient Convenience: You have requested that we charge your card at the end of each session.

 Outstanding Debt: We sometimes allow patients to partially pay for a service or, pay a deposit first before covering the rest of cost of a service at a later date.
 Holding your card on file enables us to complete payment for these service(s) or treatments.

 Please note that Psych Connect Pte Ltd will not charge you until we have informed you of an invoice to be billed.
-There will be a surcharge of 2.5% for each transaction.

 When your card on file is charged, the clinic will email you your invoice and receipt for your own records.